alexknowshtml/How-To-Indy-Hall/generator/content/05-you-and-indyhall.md

 We work to inspire anyone to help everyone.
 We use creative intelligence to solve real problems.

 > This bit of text was [borrowed and modified](http://cofwd.org/wp-content/uploads/2012/12/ParticipantAgreement_September2012.pdf) from our friends at [CoFWD](http://cofwd.org) in Kent, UK.
-Special thanks to [Carl Jeffrey](http://twitter.com/fellowcreative) for sharing with us..
+Special thanks to [Carl Jeffrey](http://twitter.com/fellowcreative) for sharing with us.

 ## How to be a kick ass community member